ElkeHanschen/project-integrate-library/README.md

 - tutorial video [Integrating with other people's libraries](https://frontendmasters.com/courses/web-development-v2/integrating-with-other-people-s-libraries/)
 - tutorial course notes [Integrating with other people's libraries](https://btholt.github.io/intro-to-web-dev-v2/libraries)

+### How to run this?

+- clone this repo
+- `cd` into project
+- open `index.html` in your browser of choice (in my case, built in/for Chrome)

 ### Heads-up

-- I quickly coded the desired spring animation along during the course, please see, why I mention this here below the code
+- I quickly coded the desired spring animation along during the course (see code-along code bit below)
+- apparently the popmotion website has been changed since the recording of the tutorial, so there's no code bits to copy & paste of there to complete the same task as in this tutorial (meaning, nothing to VERY quickly find and adapt)
+- a quick search resulted in [popmotion on codepen](https://codepen.io/popmotion), I did not take the time to dive deep in there
+- code below shows code used in tutorial:

 ```
 const { styler, spring, listen, pointer, value } = window.popmotion;